National Taco Day deals

 Chains such as Taco Bell and Jack in the Box are offering specials that taco fans can take advantage of:

-- Taco Bell: Customers can order a "National Taco Day gift set" for $5.
+-Taco Bell: Customers can order a "National Taco Day gift set" for $5.
 The gift set includes get four tacos – two Crunchy Tacos and two Nacho Cheese Doritos Locos Tacos.

-- Burger King: Participating locations have $1 crispy tacos.
+-Burger King: Participating locations have $1 crispy tacos.

-- Jack in the Box: Customers can get a free taco with any purchase, as long as they sign up for the Jack in the Box e-club.
+-Jack in the Box: Customers can get a free taco with any purchase, as long as they sign up for the Jack in the Box e-club.

-- On the Border: Participating locations are offering Endless Tacos for either $8.99 or $9.99.
+-On the Border: Participating locations are offering Endless Tacos for either $8.99 or $9.99.

 Friday is also National Vodka Day, but there are far fewer discounts for spirits.